Mechanism and Regulation of Nuclear Expansion:

 Replication complexes of flaviviruses: another interest in the lab is on replication complexes of flaviviruses.
 Dengue virus, a member of the virus family, forms a complex of more than five different proteins (nsp1,2a, 2b, 3, 4a, 4b and 5) formed from a single polyprotein through proteolytic processing.
 Special membrane-bound replication complexes are formed from ER membrane surface and viral RNA is amplified inside these vesicles.
 We aim to characterize these complexes and study interactions amongst the proteins in complex.

-Rational drug discovery and development require a streamlined interdisciplinary effort from researchers working in a specialized area.
+Rational drug discovery and development require a streamlined, interdisciplinary effort from researchers working in specialized areas.
 From active collaboration, the drug discovery process can be and has been significantly shortened by addressing bottlenecks in drug discovery (off-target effects, polypharmacology, and chemoresistance).
-Our research focuses on some unaddressed questions that could contribute to chemotherapy.
+Our research focuses on some unanswered questions that could contribute to the development of chemotherapy.

 Establishing the bioactivity of a lead molecule (of any origin) from an in vitro study is the start of a long journey in the drug discovery pipeline.
 The pharmacological effect of the lead molecule observed in vitro may not directly correlate with the in vivo results due to the molecule's physicochemical properties, bio-pharmacokinetics, or structural mimicry.
 Here, we try to design suitable study models (in silico, in vitro, and/or in vivo) that can progressively help develop a reliable formulation.